ForbesLindesay/authentication/docs/cookie.md

 ## Signing

 If cookies are not signed, users can maliciously send your application arbitrary data in the cookie.
 For most uses of cookies, that would be problematic.
 For this reason, `@authentication/cookie` requires you to sign your cookies by default.
-The easiest way to do this is to set the `COOKIE_SECRETS` environment variable to a secret, random string.
+The easiest way to do this is to set the `SECURE_KEY` environment variable to a secret, random string.
 The other option is to pass an array containing a secret, random string as the `keys` option.
 Enviornment variables are the recommended approach as it is generally easier to keep them secret.

 ### Key Rotation

 It is a good idea to rotate the keys on a regular basis.
 This way if an old key is compromised, it will not affect the security of the current application.

-To enable this, `@authentication/cookie` lets you pass an array of keys (separate keys with a `,` if using `COOKIE_SECRETS`).
+To enable this, `@authentication/cookie` lets you pass an array of keys (separate keys with a `,` if using `SECURE_KEY`).
 The first key is always used whenever creating cookies, subsequent keys are accepted when reading cookies.
 Once `maxAge` has expired, you can safely delete old keys.

 ### Signing Policy